Waikiki

 An assessment of population growth drivers in Waikiki reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Waikiki's population, according to AreaSearch's analysis, was approximately 13,506 as of August 2025.
-This figure represents an increase of 967 people, a rise of 7.7% since the 2021 Census which reported a population of 12,539.
-The change is inferred from the estimated resident population of 13,513 in June 2024 and an additional 13 validated new addresses since the Census date.
-This results in a population density ratio of 2,336 persons per square kilometer, placing Waikiki in the upper quartile compared to national locations assessed by AreaSearch.
-Waikiki's growth rate of 7.7% since the census is within 0.9 percentage points of the national average (8.6%), indicating competitive growth trends.
-Overseas migration contributed approximately 62.2% of overall population gains in recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Waikiki's population was around 13,506 as of November 2025.
+This reflected an increase of 967 people since the 2021 Census, which reported a population of 12,539 people.
+The change was inferred from the estimated resident population of 13,513 in June 2024 and an additional 13 validated new addresses since the Census date.
+This population level equated to a density ratio of 2,336 persons per square kilometer, placing Waikiki in the upper quartile relative to national locations assessed by AreaSearch.
+Waikiki's growth rate of 7.7% since the census positioned it within 1.2 percentage points of the national average (8.9%).
+Population growth was primarily driven by overseas migration contributing approximately 62.2% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Considering projected demographic shifts, Waikiki is expected to grow by approximately 1,279 persons to reach a population of around 14,785 by 2041, an increase of about 9.5% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilized growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, Waikiki was expected to grow by just below the median of national areas, with an increase of 1,279 persons to 2041 based on the latest population numbers, resulting in a total increase of 9.5% over the 17-year period.

 Frequently Asked Questions - Population